uwaiseibna2/GAP/README.md

 # GAP (Genotype-phenotype Association Predictor)

-GAP is a R implementation of the research by Islam, UI and Assis, R : A Framework for learning associations between genes and phenotypes from multi-speices sequence alignments.
+GAP is a R implementation of the research by Islam, UI and Assis, R : A machine learning framework for predicting genotype-phenotype associations from multi-species sequence alignments.

-This package provides users the following functionalites: 1.
-Find Neural Network architectures for a given gene (GULO), that accounts for Cross validation error of zero where the network maps the multi-species exons of the gene to a specific binary trait.
+This software provides users the following functionalites: 1.
+Find Optimal Neural Network architecture from user-defined hidden layer and node range for a given gene (in GAP GULO gene alignment have been used), that has Cross validation error of zero where the network maps the multi-species alignment of the gene to a specific binary trait.
 If a specific architecture can be mapp between the gene and trait perfectly, the positions within the exons of the gene that have greater significance is highlighted by dispalying a manhattan plot based on benjamini adjusted p-values.
-It runs Batch command with a list of genes to map them with the trait of interest based on the architecture that performs well from the previous function.
-It can also find all the genes that can be associated to the trait from the result of previous analysis. `/data-raw` directory contain testing dataset where the range of gene number is 21001-21050.
+GAP provides user to run batch command with any architecture (based on the performance from the previous function) on a list of genes to map them with the trait of interest and stores the prediction results.
+Finally, analyzing stored results GAP finds find all the genes  that can be associated to the trait from the result of previous analysis.
+Sample genes have been included under `/data-raw` directory contain train and test dataset where the range of gene number is 21001-21050.

-# Required Packages

-Functionality of GAP is dependant on these prebuilt R packages.
-R packages can be installed from the R console with the command: `install.packages("package_name")`.

-1.  "ann2"
-2.  "parallel" for second function only
-3.  "dplyr"
-4.  "gtools"
-5.  "qqman"

 # Tree Feature Extraction from Newick Format Tree
 This Python script extracts tree features from a Newick format tree using the ETE Toolkit (ete3).
 It generates feature vectors representing species presence/absence within different branches of the tree.